gguuss/DietyOS/README.md

   * French Cuisine
   * Sushi
   * Ramen
+* Fung Shui - note that this is a system of organizing furniture and objects so that people will do the right thing by default
 * Gadgets
 * Genealogy / ancestry / genetics / inheritance
 * Gestault - optical and audio illusions, Bauhaus aesthetics, etc (M.C.
 Escher)
 * Jokes - it's really helpful and fun to learn and share jokes with your friends and people you meet
+* KonMari Method - this is a system for decluttering
 * Karaoke
 * Law
 * Martial arts